 Without going into the legal arguments, consider this.
 According to the Minnesota Department of Health, 60 percent of state residents get their drinking water from community groundwater systems or private wells.
 It makes sense to apply Class 1 drinking water standards to groundwater.

 Win #3: Groundwater that’s the functional equivalent of surface water needs to meet higher water quality standards

 The Minntac basin is unlined.
 The aquifer below the basin is shallow.
 That mean a lot of the polluted water in the basin gets into the groundwater below.
 From there, it moves laterally outside the basin’s boundary and comes up in nearby surface water.

-State rules set a 250 mg/L sulfate pollution limit in groundwater compared to the 10 mg/L limit for surface water.
+State rules set a 250 mg/L sulfate pollution limit in groundwater.
 (The chart above shows Minntac never came close to meeting either standard.)

 The 2019 Minnesota Court of Appeals decision ruled against Fond du Lac and WaterLegacy.
 But this year’s Minnesota Supreme Court decision reversed that decision, saying that Minntac’s groundwater pollution was the functional equivalent of surface water pollution — the stricter federal standards should apply.

 Said Maccabee: “Minntac is still polluting the groundwater, It is still polluting the surface water, still decimating wild rice, and still killing … fish.”